freeflyaz/reciplease/README.md

 - Smoother carousel navigation on the dashboard
 - A robust authentication system using JWT
-- The integration of the Edamam API’s recipe search to provide users with recipes based off of their available ingredients A longer-term goal is to make the app more of a social platform where users can share their recipes between themselves.
+- The integration of the Edamam API’s recipe search to provide users with recipes based off of their available ingredients

+A longer-term goal is to make the app a social platform where users can share their recipes with other users.

 ### **How to Install and Run the Project**

 **Prerequisites:**

 - Ensure you have MongoDB installed and running on your system.

 **Instructions:**

+1. Fork the repositiory

-1. Clone the repository:
+2. Clone the repository in your chosen destination:
    `git clone <repository_url>`

-2. Install dependencies:
+3. Install dependencies:
    - Navigate to the *server* folder and run:
      `npm install`
    - Navigate to the *client* folder and run:
      `npm install`
-3. Start the server:
+4. Start the server:
    - Open a terminal window, navigate to the *server* folder and run:
      `npm start`
-4. Start the client:
+5. Start the client:

    - Open another terminal window, navigate to the *client* folder and run:
      `npm run dev`